+There are some seriously fun day trips from Orlando.
 Orlando, Florida is one of the top vacation destinations in the world, thanks to a sunny climate and Walt Disney World and Universal Studios.
 But there are many epic attractions in and around Orlando, Florida beyond just fireworks and roller coasters.
-In fact, the city’s central location in the state makes it the perfect base for a variety of fun day trips from Orlando.

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 15 Best Orlando Day Trips

 📍 Distance from Orlando: 1 hour | Google Maps | Kennedy Space Center Website | 👉 Kennedy Space Center Day Trip with Transport from Orlando

 Located on Florida’s east coast, Kennedy Space Center has been NASA’s main launch site for human space travel since the 1960s.
 While most of the facility is still functional to this day, there is also a Visitor Complex where guests can learn more about the history of space travel.

 Exhibits include the US Astronaut Hall of Fame and the Space Shuttle Atlantis.
 You can even meet with a real astronaut to hear a first-hand account of what it’s like to be in space.
 Definitely a unique “only in Florida experience“!

 👉 Local Tip: Download the Kennedy Space Center Official Guide app for easy access to the map, dining locations, and more practical information.

 📍 Distance from Orlando: 1 hour and 45 minutes | Google Maps | Visit St. Augustine Website | 👉 Book a Ticket for the St Augustine Hop On Hop Off Trolley